 Treasured as an Ayurvedic “cleansing” herb and discovered by the Ayurvedic tradition thousands of years ago, fenugreek is another popular Ayurvedic cornerstone.

-But for well over 4,000 years, Ayurvedic herbalists looked to turmeric to “purify” the body and promote a thriving system.
+For well over 4,000 years, Ayurvedic herbalists looked to turmeric to “purify” the body and promote a thriving system.

 A time-honored “attentiveness” Ayurvedic herb, rosemary is amazing.
 A side perk?
 It’s easy to grow.